1. Preventing Child Domestic Worker - The One World Foundation, Bulgaria

 4. Building resilience through family preservation, family reunification and psychosocial support - UNICEF

 The aftermath of mega earthquake 2015 has brought problems and crisis to protect the children’s right in the affected districts.
 Lalitpur being one of them has faced both human and physical loss and damage.
 In the case of children, 2580 vulnerable children with 208 cases of separation of the children from their family were identified by the social worker of CWISH.
 Hence in the recovery phase, CWISH with the technical and financial support from UNICEF aims to ensure child protection and development of local level child protection mechanism to identify, prevent and response on child protection issues through Case Management and mobilization of the local level Child Protection committees.
 CWISH also has been working closely with DCWB, Lalitpur to properly follow up the cases of children that were identified as high risked cases among the identified vulnerable children and provide necessary support to them.
 CWISH together with the local civil society organizations and child protection mechanism will be able to contribute to strengthen the functionality of the government mechanism to address the children’s issues.
-The project duration is from May 2016 to April 2017.
+The project duration is till December 2017.

 5. Communication and Social Mobilization for promoting recovery and resilience among earthquake affected Communities - AATWIN